zorael/kameloso/README.md

 Open the new `kameloso.conf` in a text editor and fill in the fields.

-If you have an old configuration file and you notice missing options such as the new plugin-specific settings, just run `--writeconfig` again and your file should be updated with all fields.
+If you have an old configuration file and you notice missing options such as plugin-specific settings, just run `--writeconfig` again and your file should be updated with all fields.
 There are *many* more plugin-specific and less important options available than what is displayed at program start.

 The colours may be hard to see and the text difficult to read if you have a bright terminal background.
 If so, make sure to pass the `--bright` argument, and/or modify the configuration file; `brightTerminal` under `[Core]`.
 The bot uses the entire range of [ANSI colours](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit), so if one or more are too dark or bright even with the right `brightTerminal` setting, please see to your terminal appearance settings.
 This is not uncommon, especially with backgrounds that are not fully black or white.
 (Read: Monokai, Breeze, Solaris, ...)

 Once the bot has joined a channel it's ready.
 Mind that you need to authorise yourself with any services and whitelist your master login in the configuration file before it will listen to anything you do.
-It will look you up before letting you trigger any functionality.
+Before allowing anyone to trigger any functionality it will look them up and compare them with its internal list.

          you | !say herp
     kameloso | herp